Why A Plain Text Editor Is An Effective Writing Tool

 If I want to work in HTML, it’s easy because I don’t need to use a converter.

 All I need to do is save my text file in HTML and select “Display HTML files as HTML code instead of formatted text” in my preferences.

 4. Remove background code before formatting an ebook

 It should be the first thing an author does when preparing a manuscript for self-publishing.

 Word processor files are full of background code that can cause errors in ebooks.

-Because it takes a long time to write a book, the amount of code builds up every time you edit or open and close the file.
+Because it takes a long time to write a book, the amount of code builds up every time you edit, open, and close the file.